aws/aws-app-mesh-examples/walkthroughs/howto-tls-file-provided/README.md

 }
 ```

-The `tls` block specifies where the envoy can find the certificates it expects.
+The `tls` block specifies a filepath to where the Envoy can find the certificates it expects.
+In order to encrypt the traffic, Envoy needs to have both the certificate chain and the private key.

 ## Step 6: Deploy and Verify